Types of expenses for which you can get basic social assistance

 How basic social assistance is calculated

-The right to basic social assistance is determined by estimating, on the basis of the Social Assistance Act, the amount of assistance needed by the applicant and by calculating the applicant's income and expenditure.
+The right to basic social assistance is determined by estimating, on the basis of the Social Assistance Act, the amount of assistance needed by the applicant and by calculating the applicant's income, assets and expenditure.

 - Income includes the after-tax income available to the applicant and his or her family and any assets that they have.

 - Expenses are defined as the expenses covered by the basic amount and other essential basic expenses.

 - If the recognised expenses are higher than the income, the difference between the expenses and income is paid to the applicant as social assistance.

 The decision is usually made for one month at a time.
 Income, assets and expenses are calculated for a period of one month.
 Basic social assistance can be granted for a period shorter than one month.
 In that case, the amount of assistance per day is calculated by dividing the basic amount for the full month by 30.